Mochlodon: Discovery and species

 At the end of the nineteenth century Baron Franz Nopcsa noted the similarity of fossils found in Romania to both the French Rhabdodon and the Austrian Mochlodon.
 In 1899 he named some of these Mochlodon inkeyi, the specific name honouring Béla Inkey, but the same year changed the name into Rhabdodon inkeyi.
 In 1900 Nopcsa named some Romanian remains Mochlodon robustum (emended to M. robustus in 1990 by George Olshevsky).
 In 1915 however, he concluded that all this material could be referred to Rhabdodon, the Austrian remains to Rhabdodon priscus.
 In later years, Mochlodon was often considered a nomen dubium.
 In 2003, when M. robustus was renamed Zalmoxes, Mochlodon was tentatively reinstated as a separate genus for the species Mochlodon suessi.
 In 2005 a study concluded that no unique derived features, autapomorphies, could be established for Mochlodon in relation to Zalmoxes, assigning the Austrian remains provisionally to a Zalmoxes sp.; a definite identification would give Mochlodon nomenclatural priority.

 A second species, M. vorosi, was described from the Santonian aged Csehbánya Formation of Hungary in 2012.

-Palaeoecology

-Based on analysis of its tooth wear patterns, M. vorosi partitioned resources with the contemporary ankylosaur Hungarosaurus by eating tougher vegetation than the latter, as its crowns wore down at more than twice the rate of the crowns of the thyreophoran.
+In 2026, Maidment and colleagues reassessed this species in the context of new cranial remains of the coeval Ajkaceratops, and concluded that the M. vorosi material represented the same taxon as Ajkaceratops.
+As such, the former species is a junior synonym of the latter, with the material representing a ceratopsian dinosaur.